sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 ### Instruction format

-JVM instructions are variable-length and consist of an `opcode` which defines the operation, and a (possibly empty) sequence of operands. `javap` displays each instruction in the following format:
+JVM instructions are variable-length and consist of an `opcode`, which defines the operation, and a (possibly empty) sequence of operands. `javap` displays each instruction in the following format:

     <index> <opcode> [ <operand1>, ..., <operandN> ] [ <comment> ]